mitchross/k3s-argocd-proxmox/docs/argocd.md

    - Clear separation of concerns with three `ApplicationSet`s.
    - Follows GitOps best practices used in production.

-3. **Simple Metadata Discovery**:
+3. **Simple Directory Discovery**:
-   - Applications are discovered via `argo-app.yaml` files, not brittle directory pathing.
-This is flexible and clear.
+   - Applications are discovered automatically based on their directory structure.
+This is flexible, clear, and requires no boilerplate.

 4. **Production Ready**:
    - The `ApplicationSet`s use `preserveResourcesOnDeletion: true` as a safety mechanism to prevent accidental mass-deletions.